Speed of gravity: Electrodynamical analogies

-Early theories

-At the end of the 19th century, many tried to combine Newton's force law with the established laws of electrodynamics, like those of Wilhelm Eduard Weber, Carl Friedrich Gauss, Bernhard Riemann and James Clerk Maxwell.
+At the end of the 19th century, there were many attempts to combine Newton's force law with the established laws of electrodynamics, like those of Wilhelm Eduard Weber, Carl Friedrich Gauss, Bernhard Riemann and James Clerk Maxwell.
 Those theories are not invalidated by Laplace's critique, because although they are based on finite propagation speeds, they contain additional terms which maintain the stability of the planetary system.
 Those models were used to explain the perihelion advance of Mercury, but they could not provide exact values.
 One exception was Maurice Lévy in 1890, who succeeded in doing so by combining the laws of Weber and Riemann, whereby the speed of gravity is equal to the speed of light.
 However, those hypotheses were rejected.

 However, a more important variation of those attempts was the theory of Paul Gerber, who derived in 1898 the identical formula, which was also derived later by Einstein for the perihelion advance.
 Based on that formula, Gerber calculated a propagation speed for gravity of 305000 km/s, i.e. practically the speed of light.
 But Gerber's derivation of the formula was faulty, i.e., his conclusions did not follow from his premises, and therefore many (including Einstein) did not consider it to be a meaningful theoretical effort.
 Additionally, the value it predicted for the deflection of light in the gravitational field of the sun was too high by the factor 3/2.

-Lorentz
+Aether theories

 In 1900, Hendrik Lorentz tried to explain gravity on the basis of his ether theory and the Maxwell's equations.
 After proposing (and rejecting) a Le Sage type model, he assumed like Ottaviano-Fabrizio Mossotti and Johann Karl Friedrich Zöllner that the attraction of opposite charged particles is stronger than the repulsion of equal charged particles.
 The resulting net force is exactly what is known as universal gravitation, in which the speed of gravity is that of light.
-This leads to a conflict with the law of gravitation by Isaac Newton, in which it was shown by Pierre-Simon Laplace that a finite speed of gravity leads to some sort of aberration and therefore makes the orbits unstable.
+This leads to a conflict with the law of gravitation by Isaac Newton, in which it was shown by Laplace that a finite speed of gravity leads to some sort of aberration and therefore makes the orbits unstable.
 However, Lorentz showed that the theory is not concerned by Laplace's critique, because due to the structure of the Maxwell equations only effects in the order v^{2}/c^{2} arise.
 But Lorentz calculated that the value for the perihelion advance of Mercury was much too low.
 He wrote:

 The special form of these terms may perhaps be modified.
 Yet, what has been said is sufficient to show that gravitation may be attributed to actions which are propagated with no greater velocity than that of light.

 In 1908, Henri Poincaré examined the gravitational theory of Lorentz and classified it as compatible with the relativity principle, but (like Lorentz) he criticized the inaccurate indication of the perihelion advance of Mercury.